How to Connect to a Remote Server Using SSH: Step-by-Step Guide

 #Permission denied error

-This error usually means there is a problem with the user’s permission or the SSH key.
+This error usually indicates a problem with the user's permissions or the SSH key.
 You have to check if you are using the correct username and that your public key is properly set on the server.
 Also, double-check if you are using a password and ensure the user has SSH access.

 #Host key verification failed